Infigratinib – Uses, Dosage, Side Effects, Interaction

 • Advise patients to use artificial tear substitutes or hydrating or lubricating eye gels to prevent or treat dry eyes.

-• Advise patients to inform their healthcare providers of all concomitant medications, including prescription medicines, over-the-counter drugs, and herbal products.
+• Advise patients to inform their healthcare providers of all concomitant medications, including medicines, over-the-counter drugs, and herbal products.

 • Advise patients to avoid grapefruit products during treatment.